gabrielmendesa/trybe_exercises/README.md

 # Trybe Excercises

-This repository contains all projects developed by Débora Silveira while studying at Trybe rocket
+This repository contains all excercises developed by Gabriel Mendes at Trybe by now rocket

 The web development training program from Trybe has a workload of 1500 hours that covers front-end, back-end, computer science, software engineering, agile methodologies, and soft skills.